 The expenditure within incomplete development is on projects where a land contract has been signed.
-At the outset the projects are agreed with the States Housing Department that they meet a housing need, are in a suitable location and if proven viable receive grant support.
-Once agreed with the States Housing Department a feasibility financial appraisal is carried out using Proval viability software.
+At the outset the projects are agreed with the States of Guernsey Housing that they meet a housing need, are in a suitable location and if proven viable receive grant support.
+Once agreed with States of Guernsey Housing a feasibility financial appraisal is carried out using Proval viability software.